Uberspace/paternoster/README.md

 PLAY [test play] ************** (...)
 ```

+If you want to add your own scripts, just add the corresponding files in
+`vagrant/files/playbooks` and `vagrant/files/scripts`.
+You can deploy it
+using the `ansible-playbook vagrant/site.yml --tags scripts` command.

 ## Tests
 The functionality of this library can be tested using pytest:
 `py.test uberscript`.
 New tests should be added to the `uberscript/test`-